-The Aria Hip Stem is straight and tapered with a rectangular cross-section intended for use without bone cement only.
+The Aria Hip Stem is straight and tapered with a rectangular cross-section intended for use without bone cement.
 The stem has a distal slot and lateral chamfer to ease insertion.
-The stem is titanium alloy powder coated to promote biological fixation.
+The stem is titanium alloy powder coated and is intended for uncemented, press-fit fixation.